 In this example, we will select the «On button click» display condition

-Text of the confirmation email undergoes moderation procedure, so check its status before publishing the form on your website
+The text of the confirmation email undergoes the moderation procedure, so check its status before publishing the form on your website

-Use the «Preview» button to see how the form will look like on the website
+Use the «Preview» button to see how the form will look on the website

-A window will pop up suggesting to copy the code either from the «Script» or «HTML» tabs
+A window will pop up suggesting that you copy the code either from the «Script» or «HTML» tabs

-*Mind that whenever you edit a form in the form builder, you should update the code on your website.
+*Remember that whenever you edit a form with the form builder, you need to update the code on your website.

-Now you just need to place the form on the website, or add a short code to an existing element of the web page (in this case the short code is sp-show-form="106993") according to your web-hosting provider's standards.
+Now you need to place the form on the website or add a shortcode to an existing element of the web page (in this case, the shortcode is sp-show-form="106993") according to your web hosting provider's standards.

-Should you need to customize the button design — edit the HTML-code of the button when adding the code on the webpage, but that requires a certain expertise in HTML-coding.
+If you need to customize the button's design — edit the HTML-code of the button when adding the code on the webpage, but that requires some expertise in HTML-coding.